Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 What happens when the server reboots?

 If you add `restart: unless-stopped` to your Docker Compose configuration, the containers restart automatically after a reboot.
-Without this, you need to manually restart them.
+Without this, you need to restart them manually.
 Hermes OS handles this automatically.

 Deploy in 5 minutes.